alberthli/frogger/README.md

 This repository houses the code for the paper "[FRoGGeR: Fast Robust Grasp Generation via the Min-Weight Metric](https://arxiv.org/abs/2302.13687)."

+[Nov.
+14, 2023] The codebase has been refactored for better general usability and a cleaner API.
+To facilitate this, a lot of minutiae has been stripped away that was present in the original code release.
+If you are looking to investigate the original paper results, those can be found on the `iros-release` branch.
+If you simply want to try to use FRoGGeR for grasp synthesis, use the `main` branch.

 ## Installation
 We recommend using a `conda` environment to run the code in this repo.
 To get the latest changes, install as an editable package in the conda environment using
 ```